microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     d-->f
 ```

-Node _b_ recognizes that it has two children, _c_ and _d_, but _c_ is inlined and part of the same chunk as _b_ (Chunk A) whereas _d_ is in a different chunk (Chunk B) and is stored by reference.
-Walking from _b_ to _c_ is a synchronous operation; walking from _b_ to _d_ is an asynchronous operation that may require downloading Chunk B first.
-This is the pattern of virtualization for walking down the tree; chunks are loaded only as necessary.
-The chunks implicitly form a sort of data structure of their own.
+Node _b_ has two children, _c_ and _d_, but _c_ is inlined and part of the same chunk as _b_ (Chunk A) whereas _d_ is in a different chunk (Chunk B) and is stored by reference.
+Walking from _b_ to _c_ is a synchronous operation because _c_ is already in memory; walking from _b_ to _d_ is an asynchronous operation that may require downloading Chunk B first.
+This is the pattern of virtualization for walking down the tree; chunks are loaded lazily on demand.
+The chunks themselves implicitly form a sort of data structure.
 In fact, it's another tree:

 ```mermaid
 graph TD;
     A(Chunk A)-->B(Chunk B)-->C(Chunk C)
 ```

-This data structure can be optimized in various ways, some of which will be demonstrated later.
-First, let's examine some of the high-level properties of this "chunk tree".
+The next sections will examine some of the general properties of this "chunk tree".

 ### Immutable Blobs

 This document assumes that blobs are immmutable and `content-addressable`.
 This means that once a blob has been created, it can never be updated/changed, but must instead be completely replaced, even if most of its contents remain the same.
 The replacement blob will always have a different key than the original blob, because the key is derived from a hash of the blob's contents, which are different.
 Any references to that blob must also be updated with the new key.

 Suppose, in the diagram above, that Chunk A, B and C are each stored in Blob A, B and C, respectively.
 A client changes the value of _h_ which changes a value in Blob C. This means that Blob C must be replaced by a new blob, Blob C', which is identical to Blob C but contains a different value for _h_.
 Blob C' also has a different key than Blob C, and that means that the reference to Blob C in Blob B is now incorrect.
-Blob B must instead now point to Blob C', a.k.a. the "new Blob C".
-Blob B must therefore be replaced with a Blob B' that has the updated reference.
-Now, Blob A must change for the same reason, and this chain reaction only stops because Blob A is at the top of the tree (the "root blob").
+Blob B must be updated to point to to Blob C', a.k.a. the "new Blob C".
+Therefore, Blob B must also be replaced with a Blob B'.
+Finally, Blob A, which has a reference to Blob B, must change for the same reason.
+This chain reaction at Blob A because Blob A is at the top of the tree (the "root blob").
 Even though only Chunk C changed, all three chunks had to be reuploaded.
-In general, the whole `spine` of the tree above the edited node will be replaced.
+In general, the whole `spine` of the tree above any edited node must be replaced for each edit.

 ### Copy-On-Write History